-With high availability enabled, the client application does not need to be configured to know the possible failover targets.
+With high availability option enabled, the client application does not need to be configured to know the possible failover targets.
 Adaptive Server keeps the client updated with the best failover list based on cluster membership, logical cluster usage, and load distribution.
 During failover, the client refers to the ordered failover list while attempting to reconnect.
 If the driver successfully connects to a server, the driver internally updates the list of host values based on the list returned.
 Otherwise, the driver throws a connection failure exception.

-Enabling Cluster Edition connection failover
+Enabling connection failover

-To enable Cluster Edition connection failover, set the REQUEST HA SESSION connection string to true.
+You can use the connection string to enable connection failover by setting REQUEST\HA\SESSION to true.
 For example:

-'''

-URL="jdbc:sybase:Tds:server1:port1,server2:port2,...,
+URL="jdbc:sybase:Tds:server1:port1,server2:port2,..., serverN:portN/mydb?REQUEST\HA\SESSION=true"

-serverN:portN/mydb?REQUEST HA SESSION=true"

-'''

-where server1:port1, server2:port2, ..., serverN:portN is the ordered failover list
+where server1:port1, server2:port2, ..., serverN:portN is the ordered failover list.

-In establishing a connection, jConnect tries to connect to the first host and port specified in the failover list.
-If unsuccessful, it goes through the list until a connection is established or until the end of the list is reached.
+In establishing a connection, jConnect attempts to connect to the first host and port specified in the failover list.
+If unsuccessful, goes through the list until a connection is established or until the end of the list is reached.